opendp/opendp/docs/source/user/core-structures.rst

 :function: A :ref:`function <functions>` that computes a differentially-private release on private data.
 :input_metric: The :ref:`metric <metrics>` used to compute distance between two members of the input domain.
 :output_measure: The :ref:`measure <measures>` used to measure distance between two distributions in the output domain.
-:privacy_relation: A function that encapsulates the privacy characteristics of the function. :ref:`Link <relations>`.
+:privacy_relation: A :ref:`relation <relations>` that encapsulates the privacy characteristics of the function.

 The framework quantifies output distance bounds on measurements with a measure, instead of a metric, because measurements emit samples from a probability distribution,